jaydenlin/node-async-require-loader/README.md

 `.ajs` extenion is only for the loader to recognize the file.
 Write down the remote url that provides contents(node moudle) you want to fetch.
-The queryString you set will automatically append to the end of the url.

 `remote-content.ajs`
 ```js